audricFeuyan/booksapi/README.md

 # booksapi
-Of small rest api for books management
+A small rest api for books management